-Security Assertion Markup Language (SAML) is a standard for logging users into applications based on their sessions in another context.
+Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
 This single sign-on (SSO) login standard has significant advantages over logging in using a username/password:

 Most organizations already know the identity of users because they are logged in to their Active Directory domain or intranet.
 It makes sense to use this information to log users in to other applications, such as web-based applications, and one of the more elegant ways of doing this is by using SAML.

 SAML is very powerful and flexible, but the specification can be quite handful.
 OneLogin’s open-source SAML toolkits can help you integrate SAML in hours, instead of months.
 We’ve come up with a simple setup that will work for most applications.

 SAML SSO works by transferring the user’s identity from one place (the identity provider) to another (the service provider).
 This is done through an exchange of digitally signed XML documents.

 Consider the following scenario: A user is logged into a system that acts as an identity provider.
 The user wants to log in to a remote application, such as a support or accounting application (the service provider).
 The following happens: